 In a study, data is collected over time for subjects or participants.
 In some cases the exact date of collection is relevant, in others the elapsed time between collections matters more, and in still others, the sequence is more important than either of these.
-There are two methods of organizing study data into time-based "buckets" for analysis.
-For information about studies which do not require such buckets, see Continuous Studies

-- Visits: Data is organized by sequence number provided into a series of defined visits or events.
+Data is organized by sequence number provided into a series of defined visits or events.
 Visit based studies do not need to contain calendar date information, nor do they need to be in temporal order.
 Even if the data collection is not literally based on a person visiting a clinic a series of times, sequence numbers can be used to map data into sequential visits regardless of how far apart the collection dates are.

 When setting up a visit-based study, you define a mapping for which datasets will be gathered when.
 Even if your study is based on a single collection per participant, we recommend that you still define a minimum of two visits for your data.
 One visit to store demographic data that occurs only once for each participant; the second visit for all experimental or observational data that might include multiple rows per participant visit, such as in the case of results from two rounds of tests on a single collected vial.